-Set at the foot of the Grand Rousses near Alpe d’Huez in the heart of the Oisans region and the beautiful French Alps, Le Château d’Oz is owned and run by Andy and Gill.
-We love the mountains so much we came to live here.
+Set at the foot of the Grand Rousses near Alpe d’Huez in the heart of the Oisans region and the beautiful French Alps, Le Château d’Oz is an amazing place to stay.
+We love the mountains so much we came to live here and we think you will love them too.
 Over the years we have come to know the area well, and welcome sharing our passion for the region with new and returning guests on holiday.

 You will love our delicious home-cooked food.
 We have carefully updated British, French and Italian classics for modern tastes and can cater for most special diets, just ask.
 You’ll enjoy our AOC quality house wines and you can also order from an interesting fine wine list.
 There is also a selection of whiskies and brandies.